 Alport Syndrome: Introduction

 Alport syndrome (AS) is a genetic disease in which a collagen mutation affects the kidneys, the ears, and the eyes.
-The syndrome was named for Dr. Alport who in 1927 described ... more about Alport Syndrome.
+The syndrome was named for Dr. Alport ... more about Alport Syndrome.

 Alport Syndrome: A rare hereditary disorder involving the progressive deterioration of parts of the kidney resulting in chronic kidney disease.

 causes, and treatments of Alport Syndrome is available below.